3r1co/ssc/docs/aws.md

 * How to deploy this file in your Development environment
 * How to deliver this file through the Infrastructure Automation Pipeline to Production

+## Connect to AWS Educate

+1. Go to www.awseducate.com and log in with your ISEN E-Mail address.
+You should have already received an invitation.

 ## AWS Connection setup

 In this chapter, we'll explain you how to connect with the AWS CLI to your AWS Account.